openlookeng/hetu-core/hetu-docs/en/migration/from-hive.md

 ## Use CAST when dividing integers

-openLooKeng follows the standard behavior of performing integer division when dividing two integers.
+openLooKeng follows the standard behaviour of performing integer division when dividing two integers.
 For example, dividing `7` by `2` will result in `3`, not `3.5`.
 To perform floating point division on two integers, cast one of them to a double:

 ```sql